dgc-network/Learning-Digitalcoin-from-the-Command-Line/10_2_Building_the_Structure_of_P2SH.md

 ## Run The Integer Conversion Script

-A complete script for changing an integer between -2147483647 and 2147483647 to a little-endian signed-magnitude representation in hex can be found in th e[src code directory](src/10_2_integer2lehex.sh).
+A complete script for changing an integer between -2147483647 and 2147483647 to a little-endian signed-magnitude representation in hex can be found in the [src code directory](src/10_2_integer2lehex.sh).
 You can download it as `integeer2lehex.sh`.

 > :warning: **WARNING:** This script has not been robustly checked.
 If you are going to use it to create real locking scripts you should make sure to double-check and test your results.